Choosing a Tool

 The following are just some of the potential assessment methods that might be used in assessing student academic achievement in courses and/or programs.
 It is always recommended that you choose the assessment method(s) that seem most appropriate for the learning outcomes you wish to assess.

-project or activity in which students demonstrate achievement of comprehensive learning outcomes that is usually completed at the end of a course or program.
+Project or activity in which students demonstrate achievement of comprehensive learning outcomes that is usually completed at the end of a course or program.
 In a program, there may be a capstone course that includes the pertinent learning outcomes for the program.

 External certification/licensure exam

 Exams developed by regional or national accrediting or licensing organizations to evaluate students on specific skills usually related to an occupational area, such as nursing or automotive technology.
 When considering these exams, make sure that the data will be available at the outcome level.

 Externally evaluated job performance